crate/cratedb-guide/docs/feature/query/recurrent.md

 (recurrent-queries)=
-# Automating recurrent CrateDB queries
+# Automate recurrent CrateDB queries

-Certain database operations can require running identical queries recurringly, creating the wish to make use of a scheduling mechanism.
+Many database tasks run the same query repeatedly.
+Schedule them.
-This article will discuss different existing scheduling solutions and how to integrate them with CrateDB.
+This article shows several scheduling options and how to integrate them with CrateDB.

-As an example use case, we will look at implementing continuous aggregates, a strategy to improve the performance of certain aggregations by precalculating the result.
+As an example, we implement continuous aggregates: precompute results to speed up repeated aggregations.

 ## Use Case: Continuous Aggregates